speedlab-git/SimCLIP/README.md

 ### **Note:**

-- Set `--imagenet_root` with the path of the downloaded ImageNet dataset root.
+- Set `--imagenet_root` with the path of your downloaded ImageNet dataset.
 Set `eps 2` to obtain SimCLIP<sup>2</sup>, FARE<sup>2</sup> and TeCoA<sup>2</sup> models.
-- We recommend a dual GPU setup with total 32 GB VRAM equipped GPU.
+- We recommend a dual GPU setup with a total of 32 GB VRAM.
 If you are facing any issues with the GPU running out of memory, please reduce the `batch size`.